RiccardoDAndrea/Prime-Chatbot-RAG/README.md

 # Prime-Chatbot 🤖

 Prime-Chatbot is an innovative application that enables users to integrate their own documents as a knowledge source for the Large Language Model (LLM) by using a Retrieval Augmented Generation (RAG) function.
-The chatbot is based on the powerful GPT-3.5-turbo model and helps to make complex scientific content accessible and understandable.
+The chatbot is based on the powerful GPT-3.5-turbo and GPT-4o model and helps to make complex scientific content accessible and understandable.

 ## Functions